 As the community quarantine eased, the Company was able to open as much as 70% of its stores in June 2020 and 86% of its stores in December 2020.
-In June 2021, the Company acquired certain assets of Balai Pandesal, which allowed the

-Company to have a brand viable for roadside operations.
-The Company operates 17 BP company-owned stores and 6 BP franchised stores as of September 30, 2021.
+In June 2021, the Company acquired certain assets of Balai Pandesal, which allowed the Company to have a brand viable for roadside operations.
+The Company operates 25 BP company-owned stores and 6 BP franchised stores as of December 31, 2021.

 The Company believes this risk can be managed through the Company's strengths and strategies to ensure competitiveness in the market.
 The Company strictly observes safety protocols and frequent disinfection of its stores.
 BALAI follows the guidelines of the Inter-Agency Task Force (IATF) to ensure the safety and health of the customers and employees.
-As of September 30, 2021, it has onboarded 40% of its Company-owned stores on online delivery platforms such as Grabfood and Foodpanda to cater to the demand of customers accessing online channels throughout the quarantine period.
+As of December 31, 2021, it has onboarded 53.2% of its store network on online delivery platforms such as Grabfood and Foodpanda to cater to the demand of customers accessing online channels throughout the quarantine period.
 The Company has also made available its Balai Pandesal products on the Group's website www.BabotsMart.com.

-For a more detailed discussion please refer to the Company's Competitive Strengths on page [56] of the Prospectus.
+For a more detailed discussion please refer to the Company's Competitive Strengths on page 77 of the Prospectus.